adamancer/geo-ose-jtd/pages/managing-data/data-about-taxonomy/index.md

 ---
-title: Data about places
+title: Data about taxonomy
 layout: default
-nav_order: 0
+nav_order: 1
 parent: Managing data
-has_children: false
+has_children: true
 ---

-# Data about places
+# Data about taxonomy

 Overview of topics in this section